Virtual School for Looked After and Vulnerable Children

 The Virtual School is responsible for liaising and working in partnership with agencies to support the education of looked after/vulnerable children.
-Ms Lorraine Thompson is the Virtual School Lead for Looked After/Vulnerable Children and leads on strategic planning and developments, policy, new initiatives and service delivery.
+Lorraine Thompson is the virtual school lead and leads on strategic planning and developments, policy, new initiatives and service delivery.

-The Virtual School for Looked After Children is not a teaching institution.
-It is “a model by which the LA provides services and support for the education of looked after children and a constructive challenge to those providing the services”.
-It works closely and in partnership with Schools, Social Care and Health, so that there is a holistic and comprehensive approach to the support of Looked After Children in all areas of their lives.
+The Virtual School for Looked after Children is not a teaching institution.
+It is “a model by which the local authority provides services and support for the education of looked after children and a constructive challenge to those providing the services”.
+It works closely and in partnership with schools, social care and Health so that there is a holistic and comprehensive approach to the support of looked after children in all areas of their lives.

 Our overall aim is to help produce better educational outcomes, and enhanced personal and social development, so that our looked after children have better life chances.

-- Achieve the expected standards at the end of KS2 in each core subject
+- Expected Standards at the end of KS1 and KS2 in each core subject

-- Reduce the number of days looked after students are excluded and ensure that excluded students receive alternative provision from day one
+Reduce the number of days looked after students are excluded, fixed term and permanent, and ensure that excluded students receive alternative provision from day one

 - Special Educational Needs are being met and appropriate interventions are implemented and reviewed in terms of the graduated response

-- the number of children who have an up to date PEP or PEP review is increasing.
+- The number of children who have an up to date, good quality PEP is increasing.

 - Virtual School and Vulnerable Groups Lead-Lorraine Thompson